HEPData/hepdata.github.io/README.md

-Zenodo Backup
+HEPData Backup
 =============

-Static backup site for Zenodo in case of maintenance and/or unexpected downtime.
+Static backup site for HEPData in case of maintenance and/or unexpected downtime.

 Install